 It is better to use a high alcohol beer.
 Kurtz’s Insane is 7.1% The reason is that the alcohol evaporates off very quickly, resulting in a lighter, more crisp batter.
 Some cooks add vodka to a batter to get the same effect.

-That crisp and light batter texture is also helped by making sure the beer is icy cold before adding to the other ingredients.
+That crisp and light batter texture is also helped by ensuring the beer is icy cold before adding to the other ingredients.
 And that you keep the batter cold.
 The cold batter hitting the hot oil makes it even more crispy.
 That works for any fried fish dish, including fish and chips.

 The spicy pickled fennel